Tanzer boat banner

 After marking the perimeter and all the bolt holes marked I asked Winston to inspect the piece before cutting.
 I then clamped the wood to the table.
 I drilled 2 of the marked holes at each corner of the bulkhead, to have a way of aligning the pieces after they are cut so that I can re align them with no shifting.

 I used a jig saw with fine teeth blade.
 It cuts without leaving a burr.
-I guess its slower than a regular blade but this plywood is brittle and the edges chip and tear out if the blade is coarser.
+I guess it's slower than a regular blade but this plywood is brittle and the edges chip and tear out if the blade is coarser.
 On the Skerry build I used metal blades sometimes.
 It was slow but clean.

-To make the bevels I used a combination of my random orbital sander, a file and sandpaper on a block and my hand plane.
-Its tedious to shape.
+To make the bevels I used a combination of my random orbital sander, a file and sandpaper on a block and my hand plane. it's tedious to shape.
 My little plane worked in some places but others it was too hard and on end grain and the sander was faster.

 New bulkhead is cut out